Overview of promotions

 Assign promo codes for your campaigns

-You must assign a promotion bucket to the campaign during setup to ensure your messages include the correct promo codes.
+You must assign a promotion bucket to the trigger during setup to ensure your messages include the correct promo codes.
 This is done in the Send Settings on the Messaging tab for each applicable trigger.

 Trigger-based code assignment